What is the difference between Sentiment and NPS?

 How is NPS calculated?

 Customers are surveyed on one single question: Based on this visit, how likely are you to recommend XXXX to a friend or relative?”
-Based on their rating, customers are then classified in 3 categories: detractors, passives, and promoters.
+Based on their rating, customers are then classified into 3 categories: detractors, passives, and promoters.

 ‘Detractors’ gave a score lower or equal to 3.
 They are not particularly thrilled by the experience.
 They, with all likelihood, won’t visit again and could potentially damage the company’s reputation through negative word of mouth.